 Property managers should implement a tracking system that records money order details the moment a payment arrives.
 Property management software provides digital records, deposit reminders, and tenant account updates that reduce manual data entry errors.
 Include tenant contact information in each record so staff can resolve verification questions quickly during the deposit process.

-Property managers should train staff to identify authentic money order security features — including watermarks, serial number formats, and paper texture — to prevent accepting fraudulent instruments.
+Property managers should train staff to identify authentic money order security features.
+These features include watermarks, serial number formats, and paper texture, which helps prevent accepting fraudulent instruments.
 Common fraud red flags include altered dollar amounts, unusual or unfamiliar issuing institutions, poor print quality, and missing security elements.
 When in doubt, staff should contact the issuer’s verification line before accepting the payment.

 Establish backup procedures for lost or stolen money orders before a problem occurs.
 Maintain records that include serial numbers, issuing institution, face value, purchase date, and the tenant who submitted the payment.
-This documentation supports insurance claims and enables replacement requests through the issuing institution, which typically requires a waiting period of 30–60 days and a processing fee.
+This documentation supports insurance claims and enables replacement requests through the issuing institution.
+This process typically requires a waiting period of 30–60 days and a processing fee.

 How Property Management Technology Automates Money Order Processing for Rental Payments